Frequently Asked Questions and Answers

 Can I have meals on the Bessemer Campus if I have classes there during breakfast or lunch?

 Yes, using a valid student ID card you may eat breakfast or lunch in the Bessemer Campus cafeteria.
+However, you must request such arrangements with the cafeteria manager on the Birmingham campus at the beginning of the term.

 Unfortunately, the College does not have an arrangement with any off-campus facilities.
 However, there are a number of apartments available in the area conveniently located off of Lakeshore Parkway, a five-minute drive from campus.